TheRenegadeCoder/sample-programs/README.md

 1. An additional language(s) for an existing sample program (i.e. Hell World)
 2. An additional sample program for an existing language(s) (i.e. Perl)

-The following contains a list of existing sample programs:
+The following list contains all existing sample programs:

 1. Hello World